 Diabetic neuropathy is likely caused by a combination of factors, including:

 This condition is more common in older adults.

 Factors that may increase your risk of diabetic neuropathy include:

 Symptoms of diabetic neuropathy may include:

 It is important to regularly monitor blood glucose levels.
-You can bring them within normal range with meal planning, exercise, and/or medicines.
+Meal planning, exercise, and/or medications can help.

 American Diabetes Association

 National Institute of Diabetes and Digestive and Kidney Diseases